golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

 ## Single command task

-Let's look at the simple example: we will run a tasks that consists of single command and will print the content of the result object:
+Let's look at the simple example: we will run a task that consists of single command and will print the content of the result object:

 ```js
 import { TaskExecutor } from "@golem-sdk/golem-js";